Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Motivic correlators

 If $\F$ is a number field, there is a mixed Tate category ${\cal M}_T(\F)$ of mixed Tate motives over $\F$.
-In other cases we have it in realizations.
-Below to work with the category ${\cal M}_T(\F)$.
-Translation to other realizations is straitforward.
+If $\F$ is not a number field, we have the related mixed Tate categories in realizations.
+From now on, we work with the category ${\cal M}_T(\F)$.
+The same construction works in any mixed Tate category ${\cal C}$ in which we have the ${\cal C}-$motivic fundamental group available.
+Translation to other realizations is straightforward.